StevenMicheletti/poolparty/README.md

-# :fish: PoolParty (b.5) :umbrella:
+# :fish: PoolParty  :umbrella:

-### A Pool-Seq Bioinformatic Pipeline
+### A Pool-Seq Bioinformatic Pipeline (ver b0.2)

 A BASH pipeline to align and analyze paired-end NGS data.

-## Getting Started
+# Getting Started

-Ensure that proper permissions are set to execute each package in the pipeline PoolParty is meant to be run on analysis servers.
+Ensure that proper permissions are set to execute each package in the pipeline
+ PoolParty is designed to be run on analysis servers.
 As such, memory and storage may be limiting factor for some systems depending on genome sizes, etc.
  It is highly recommended to run the example files provided in the example directory before diving into large datasets.
  PP_example.pdf contains additional detailed information on the pipeline.

 ## Prerequisites

 PoolParty is designed to be run on Linux (GNU) operating systems.
 Because it coordinates the execution of multiple packages there are number of dependencies that must be installed prior to running.
 With the use of diverse packages, the latest versions of Java, Perl, and R must be installed.
 The required packages for PoolParty are:

-# Package with the respective version
+## Required package with the respective version
 - Burrows-Wheeler Aligner (BWA; 07.12) - http://bio-bwa.sourceforge.net/
 - Fastqc (0.11.7 ) - https://www.bioinformatics.babraham.ac.uk/projects/fastqc/
 - samblaster (0.1.24) - https://github.com/GregoryFaust/samblaster